WHAT TO EXECT WHEN I COME ON SUNDAY?

 Stage 3 – Transitional Normal

 But it is the Transitional Normal that we see as the interim end.
-It is a time when we live in tension where we would practice abundance of caution with acceptable risk.
+It is a time when we live in a tension where we would practice abundance of caution with acceptable risk.
 That is what the world is doing.
 Even some of our medical professionals have advised that prolonged lockdown has medical dangers so we need to make progress.
 But we realize there are those who are still cautious.
 During this period, we will be committed to doing in personal worship as well as online worship during this transitional normal.

 Stage 4 – New Normal